pito2808/GettingCleaningDataCoursera/README.md

 # RAW DATA and its source
 * zip file is loaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-* the zip file includes this following we use for transformation:
+* the zip file includes this following files we use for transformation:

 1. 'README.txt'
 2. 'features_info.txt': Shows information about the variables used on the feature vector.
 3. 'features.txt': List of all features.
 4. 'activity_labels.txt': Links the class labels with their activity name.
 5. 'train/X_train.txt': Training set.
 6. 'train/y_train.txt': Training labels.
 7. 'test/X_test.txt': Test set.
 8. 'test/y_test.txt': Test labels.